MapRock/TimeMolecules/tutorials/kyvos_semantic_layer_as_source/readme.md

 While Time Molecules focuses on the *time-side* (event sequences + Markov abstractions), Kyvos supplies the high-quality *thing-side* facts and dimensions that make those stories meaningful and comparable across the enterprise.

+<i>**To clarify:** Kyvos is not Time Molecules.
+As a semantic layer, it can serve as a powerful data source, providing hooks into enterprise data, to Time Molecules (via "event properties" and "case properties"), to the a wide-breadth event processing system.</i>

 **Best official explanation** (highly recommended read):
 [Kyvos Unified Semantic Foundation](https://www.kyvosinsights.com/semantic-layer/unified-semantic-foundation/)